 The local parish youth group asked if I could give some more instruction on St. Francis.
 So, I began to read up on this special saint.
 We prepared a pilgrimage to Assisi and on the preparatory trip, I had a very good conversation with a brother from Poland.
 He said that life as a Capuchin, life in fraternity, might be more for me.
 During the pilgrimage during the summer these words rang very true and praying on a personal day in Assisi, I made the discission to ask my bishop for a sabbath year to discern my vocation.
 A year later I left everything behind and started as a postulant with the Capuchins in Antwerp.

 Dr. Knight: You were called by God to be a Capuchin.
 What is the significance of your call to be a follower of the Capuchin mission and Christ?

 Brother Igor: We are all called to follow Christ.
-In our baptism, we share in Christ being priest, prophet, and king, when we are called to start a family, become a priest, join a religious order, … we receive the grace to fulfill this task.
+In our baptism, we share in Christ being priest, prophet, and king, when we are called to start a family, become a priest, or join a religious order, … we receive the grace to fulfill this task.
 My calling as a Capuchin has opened my vocation as a priest to follow Christ in living in a fraternity, a life of deeper contemplation, and a life seeking to find Christ on the fringe of society.
-As Capuchins we see ourselves as lesser brothers, as to serve the least of our brothers and finding Christ in the eyes of our brothers.
+As Capuchins, we see ourselves as lesser brothers, as to serve the least of our brothers and find Christ in the eyes of our brothers.